 Average Weather in Bloomington Indiana, United States

-In Bloomington, the temperature typically varies from 22°F to 85°F over the course of the year, and is rarely below 4°F or above 93°F.
+In Bloomington, the summers are long, warm, humid, and wet; the winters are chilly; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 22°F to 85°F and is rarely below 4°F or above 93°F.

 Average High and Low Temperature